mumoshu/okra/README.md

 Forcing to wait for all the relevant clusters to become ready before migrating workloads makes the whole story simple and deterministic.
 This is also a good practice to minimize downtime migrating aapps like Kafka consumers across clusters, because it may result in less resharding.

-On each reconcilation loop, `hotswaps` runs the following steps:
+On each reconcilation loop, `kubearray` runs the following steps:

 - Iterate over `clusters` and ensure all the clusters are ready
 - Iterate over `applications` and ensure all the services have desired clusters